zkuchar/odin-recipes/README.md

 # odin-recipes

-A repo for my Recipes project via the Odin Project HTML basics course
+This project is a repository to showcase what I have learned in the Odin Project's HTML basics course.
+The project can be found here: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes